franke-hub/SDL/doc/cpp/REFERENCE.md

 timestamp counter.
 - http Subdirectory containing HTTP Client/Server objects.
 (This is a work in progress, and currently only supports HTTP/1.)
-- ifmacro.h: (deprecated) A set of compilation controls.
+- ifmacro.h: Provides a set of compilation controls.
+(deprecated.
+To be removed.
+Use ~/src/cpp/inc/com/ifmacro.h instead.)
 - Interval.h: Provides an interval timer.
 - Latch.h: Provides (lockable) spin latches, which can sometimes be more useful than a mutex.
 There is also a latch type that can be accessed either